DBCG/davinci-gic/README.md

 4. Postman Configuration/Post Bundle, triggered manually from Postman, to load the Organization.

 Note: this is a stopgap.
-The Organization should be laoded in step 3.
+The Organization should be loaded in step 3.

 Postman collection is shared above.